🎉Grand Opening: June 2026

 Dental veneers are thin, custom-crafted shells designed to cover the front surface of teeth to improve their appearance.
 They are typically made from porcelain or composite resin, and each veneer is individually shaped and shade-matched to blend with the surrounding teeth.

 Porcelain veneers are fabricated in a dental laboratory based on impressions or digital scans of the patient's teeth.
-Composite veneers may be built up directly onto the tooth surface during a single appointment.
+Composite veneers, on the other hand, may be built up directly onto the tooth surface during a single appointment.
+Both types aim to create a natural-looking enhancement, though the materials differ in their properties, longevity, and cost.

 Veneers are considered a form of cosmetic dentistry, meaning they are primarily designed to improve the visual appearance of teeth rather than to treat underlying dental disease.
-However, a healthy foundation — including good gum health and sound tooth structure — is generally necessary before veneers can be placed.
+However, it is important to note that a healthy foundation — including good gum health and sound tooth structure — is generally necessary before veneers can be placed.
+Your dentist would assess this during an initial consultation.

 Common Reasons Patients Consider Dental Veneers

 Tooth discolouration is one of the most frequently cited reasons.
-Some types of intrinsic discolouration — caused by factors such as medication, trauma, or developmental conditions — may not respond well to bleaching alone.
+While teeth whitening can address many forms of staining, some types of intrinsic discolouration — caused by factors such as medication, trauma, or developmental conditions — may not respond well to bleaching alone.
 Veneers can cover persistent discolouration to create a more uniform appearance.

 The Clinical Science Behind Dental Veneers